josephmisiti/awesome-machine-learning/README.md

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization

+* [Cartopy](https://scitools.org.uk/cartopy/docs/latest/) - Cartopy is a Python package designed for geospatial data processing in order to produce maps and other geospatial data analyses.
 * [SciPy](https://www.scipy.org/) - A Python-based ecosystem of open-source software for mathematics, science, and engineering.
 * [NumPy](https://www.numpy.org/) - A fundamental package for scientific computing with Python.
 * [AutoViz](https://github.com/AutoViML/AutoViz) AutoViz performs automatic visualization of any dataset with a single line of Python code.
 Give it any input file (CSV, txt or json) of any size and AutoViz will visualize it.
 See <a href="https://towardsdatascience.com/autoviz-a-new-tool-for-automated-visualization-ec9c1744a6ad?source=friends_link&sk=c9e9503ec424b191c6096d7e3f515d10">Medium article</a>.